 Linus Pauling, the famous Nobel Prize-winning chemist, was a huge proponent of using vitamin C in large quantities.
 Pauling studied the diet of the Great Apes in order to determine the vitamin C levels adequate for humans.
 This number was far greater than the RDA’s suggested by government agencies.

 What else do high levels of vitamin C help with?
-Vitamin C is an anti-oxidant which prevents and reverses many of the effects of free radical damage, and many disease processes are the result of free radical damage.
-Vitamin C has been shown to help prevent heart attack, stroke, bleeding in the joints, joint pain, hair loss, loss of teeth, collagen failure, fatigue, cancers, heavy metal toxicity, cataracts, SIDS, polio, diphtheria, tetanus, hoof (now hand) and mouth disease, stretch marks and stones.
+Vitamin C is an antioxidant that prevents and reverses many of the effects of free radical damage, and many disease processes are the result of free radical damage.
+Vitamin C has been shown to help prevent heart attack, stroke, bleeding in the joints, joint pain, hair loss, loss of teeth, collagen failure, fatigue, cancers, heavy metal toxicity, cataracts, SIDS, polio, diphtheria, tetanus, hoof (now hand) and mouth disease, stretch marks, and stones.

 The difference when it comes to the effectiveness of natural plant-derived C and chemically derived C is due to synergistic factors in real vitamin C, including an important copper enzyme.
 In mammals that produce their own C, the quantity is ramped up a great deal when fighting a disease or potential problem.
 Our white cells can also pump in extra C to protect themselves when we’re under attack provided that we give them an adequate supply.